vijaybw/graphevo/README.md

 Second install the four packages express request formidable body-parser.

-Do not delete the file JavaCallGraphVJ2.jar, JavaCallGraphVJ.jar
+Do not delete the file JavaCallGraphVJ2.jar, JavaCallGraphVJ.jar We are working towards adding JavaCallGraphVJ2.jar file's source code.
 ## Usage

 You can just run expressServer.js and you should be able to use tab "Software Evolution" to analyze your jar files.